BioCryst Pharmaceuticals: Multiple Value Drivers With A Coronavirus Kicker

 Select Recent Developments

 On Nov.
 13 the company pulled off a secondary offering at a very weak price point of $1.45 per share, receiving gross proceeds of $63.3 million (in addition to pre-funded warrants transaction a week later with gross proceeds of $19.9 million).
-Investment banks involved include JPMorgan, JMP Securities and HC Wainwright.
+Investment banks involved include JPMorgan, JMP Securities, and HC Wainwright.

 On Feb.
-3 the company announced that it had submitted the new drug application (JNDA) to the Japanese Pharmaceuticals and Medical Devices Agency (PMDA) for approval of oral, once daily berotralstat for the prophylactic treatment of hereditary angioedema.
+3 the company announced that it had submitted the new drug application (JNDA) to the Japanese Pharmaceuticals and Medical Devices Agency (PMDA) for approval of oral, once-daily berotralstat for the prophylactic treatment of hereditary angioedema.
 This was followed by news on Feb.
 18 that the FDA accepted their New Drug Application as well.

 Figure 3: Rapid and durable HAE attack reduction in APeX-2 study (Source: Q4 presentation slides)

-Figure 4: Safety/tolerability profile 48 week analysis (Source: Q4 presentation slides)
+Figure 4: Safety/tolerability profile 48-week analysis (Source: Q4 presentation slides)

 Management suggests a $500 million peak sales opportunity here, considering US HAE population of 10,000 patients of which 7,500 are diagnosed and treated.
 Surveys (with caveat for the usual bias) shows significant willingness from patients to try an oral therapy and physicians to switch from injectable.
 However, even just $200 million in peak sales opportunity (more conservative estimate) provides meaningful downside cushion when looking at current valuation.

-Lastly, on March 5 the company announced that first patients had been treated with Factor D inhibtor BCX9930 in a proof of concept trial in paroxysmal nocturnal hemoglobinuria (PNH).
+Lastly, on March 5 the company announced that first patients had been treated with Factor D inhibitor BCX9930 in a proof of concept trial in paroxysmal nocturnal hemoglobinuria (PNH).
 These patients were naïve to eculizumab and ravulizumab.
 Proof of concept data is expected in the second quarter.
 Again, while this is a heavily-crowded area, positive POC data would likely unlock value given that it would open the gate to treating other complement diseases of the alternative pathway.

 Figure 5: Suppression of AP activity after single oral dose of BCX9930 (Source: Q4 presentation slides)

 As for study design, 16 PNH patients will receive study drug twice daily for 28 days (Cohort 1= 50 mg BID for 14 days then 100mg BID for 14 days, Cohort 2= 200 mg BID for 14 days followed by 400 mg BID for 14 days).
 Each cohort can enroll eight patients (up to four treatment-naïve patients and up to four poor responders to eculizumab or ravulizumab).
-Key markers of effectiveness to be evaluated include levels of LDH, hemoglobin and reticulocytes.
+Key markers of effectiveness to be evaluated include levels of LDH, hemoglobin, and reticulocytes.
 BID treatment will continue for subjects who show benefit, such as improvement in LDH levels or hemoglobin.
-Safety and tolerability will be important with regard to measuring up against other players in this space (including issue of rash).
+Safety and tolerability will be important with regard to measuring up against other players in this space (including the issue of rash).

 Other Information